ccaudek/dspp/docs/026_conjugate_families.md

 sqrt((25 * 17) / ((25 + 17)^2 * (25 + 17 + 1)))
 #> [1] 0.0749
 ```
+:::

-::: {.guidedpractice data-latex=""}
+::: {.exercise}
 Si trovino i parametri e le proprietà della distribuzione a posteriori del parametro $\theta$ per i dati dell'esempio relativo alla ricerca di Stanley Milgram discussa da @Johnson2022bayesrules.
-:::

 Nel 1963, Stanley Milgram presentò una ricerca sulla propensione delle persone a obbedire agli ordini di figure di autorità, anche quando tali ordini possono danneggiare altre persone [@milgram1963behavioral].
 Nell'articolo, Milgram descrive lo studio come

-> consist[ing] of ordering a naive subject to administer electric shock to a victim.
+> *consist[ing] of ordering a naive subject to administer electric shock to a victim.
 A simulated shock generator is used, with 30 clearly marked voltage levels that range from IS to 450 volts.
 The instrument bears verbal designations that range from Slight Shock to Danger: Severe Shock.
 The responses of the victim, who is a trained confederate of the experimenter, are standardized.
 The orders to administer shocks are given to the naive subject in the context of a `learning experiment’ ostensibly set up to study the effects of punishment on memory.
-As the experiment proceeds the naive subject is commanded to administer increasingly more intense shocks to the victim, even to the point of reaching the level marked Danger: Severe Shock.
+As the experiment proceeds the naive subject is commanded to administer increasingly more intense shocks to the victim, even to the point of reaching the level marked Danger: Severe Shock.*

 \noindent
 All'insaputa del partecipante, gli shock elettrici erano falsi e l'attore stava solo fingendo di provare il dolore dello shock.